 Corabel Shofner is wife, mother, attorney, and author.
 She graduated magna cum laude and Phi Beta Kappa from Columbia University with a degree in English literature, and was on Law Review at Vanderbilt University School of Law.
-Her first novel is forthcoming from Farrar, Straus and Giroux and her shorter work has appeared or is forthcoming in Willow Review, Word Riot, Habersham Review, Hawai’i Review, Sou’wester, South Carolina Review, South Dakota Review, and Xavier Review.
+Her first novel ALMOST PARADISE was published on 7/25/17 by Farrar, Straus and Giroux and her shorter work has appeared or is forthcoming in Willow Review, Word Riot, Habersham Review, Hawai’i Review, Sou’wester, South Carolina Review, South Dakota Review, and Xavier Review.

 Folks ask me to reveal middle grade covers from time to time.
 Sometimes I say yes.
 Sometimes I say no. If you ever happen to be interested in my doing so then the following elements should ideally be combined:

 A smarmy man with a mustache (handlebar preferred but not required)

 An unnerved woman staring at the smarmy man with the aforementioned mustache

 Admittedly, it’s only once in a blue moon when I can find such a book jacket to premiere, but when I can . . . magic!!

 Always remember mama: Even if Ruby Clyde was terrible (which it obviously isn’t), even if it was unreadable (which it obviously isn’t), even if you couldn’t even string three coherent words together (which you obviously can), even if you were a babbling idiot in some 19th century insane asylum somewhere (which I suppose we can’t rule out), even if ALL of that were true, Markham, Jesse, Pop, me, and many, many other people in this world still love you more than words can express.

 PAPER WISHES by Lois Sepahban Middle Grade Historical Farrar, Straus and Giroux January 5, 2016 Middle Grade Historical It is March of…